orlof/dcpu-admiral/README.md

     </p>
     <p>
       Parameters can be passed between Admiral and subroutine via registers.
-Before calling the specified address Admiral “loads” a, b, c, x, y, z, i and j registers with the words stored at addresses 0xeb78 - 0xeb7f.
+Before calling the specified address Admiral “loads” a, b, c, x, y, z, i and j registers with the words stored at storage addresses (see table below).
     </p>
     <p>
-      If or when the routine at the specified address returns control to Admiral (via an RTS instruction), Admiral immediately saves the contents of the registers back into the 0xeb78 - 0xeb7f memory range: This can be used to transfer results from the machine language routine to Admiral for further processing.
+      If or when the routine at the specified address returns control to Admiral (via an RTS instruction), Admiral immediately saves the contents of the registers back into the storage addresses memory range: This can be used to transfer results from the machine language routine to Admiral for further processing.

+      Storage addresses:
       <pre>
-      a: 0xeb78
+      a: [0xffff]
-      b: 0xeb79
+      b: [0xffff] + 1
-      c: 0xeb7a
+      c: [0xffff] + 2
-      x: 0xeb7b
+      x: [0xffff] + 3
-      y: 0xeb7c
+      y: [0xffff] + 4
-      z: 0xeb7d
+      z: [0xffff] + 5
-      i: 0xeb7e
+      i: [0xffff] + 6
-      j: 0xeb7f
+      j: [0xffff] + 7
       </pre>

       Subroutine can pollute registers a-j, but must return with rts.